AryanBV/rule_engine/README.md

-# Rule Engine with AST and Weather Monitoring System
+# Rule Engine with AST

 This repository contains one application as part of the Zeotap Intern Assignment:
 - Rule Engine with AST